Search documentation

 When to avoid Shadow DOM:

-• Custom cards need your design system
+• Inline UI components need your design system

 • You want to style the panel with your CSS